Government of Vanuatu

 Review their existing asset registers with a view to capturing the necessary data to eventually enable the Government to identify and value their major assets

-Developing a whole-of-government asset accounting framework including policies and processes to support the implementation of accrual based financial statements under the IPSAS.
+Develop a whole-of-government asset accounting framework including policies and processes to support the implementation of accrual based financial statements under the IPSAS.

 The Government did however have an broader goal of developing capability and expertise within their own staff.

-Following an initial scoping exercise in December 2015 APV in consultation with the Asset Management and Valuation Unit (AMVU) of the Department of Finance and Treasury (DoFT) developed a strategy aimed primarily at building the capability of their own staff and equipping them with the right tools to enable the Government of Vanuatu to become self-sufficient with valuation requirements.
+Following an initial scoping exercise in December 2015 APV in consultation with the Asset Management and Valuation Unit (AMVU) of the Department of Finance and Treasury (DoFT) developed a strategy aimed primarily at building the capability of their own staff and equipping them with the right tools to enable the Government of Vanuatu to become self-sufficient with their valuation requirements.

 As a government with limited resources, it was considered imperative that they build their own capability rather than rely in perpetuity on external consultants.

 APV subsequently established a core team of Government of Vanuatu staff and through hands-on training and in-field mentoring combined with the provision of key tools such as Asset Valuer Pro were able to achieve great success.
 This resulted in the in-house team, over a 15 month period, inspecting assets across the entire country and producing for the first time valuations for the whole-of-government accounts.